noppanut15/depthviz/README.md

 <img src="https://s4.ezgif.com/tmp/ezgif-4-921474d0a1.gif" align="right" />

-Here are some of the key features of `depthviz`:
+Key features of `depthviz` include:
 * 100% **free** and **open-source** — made with ❤️ by freedivers for **all freedivers**, **with** or **without** a dive computer.
 * Cross-platform support for **Windows**, **macOS**, and **Linux**.
 * Supports various dive computer data formats, including **Apnealizer**, **Shearwater**, **Garmin**, and **Suunto**.